The interior-boundary Strichartz estimate for the Schr\"odinger equation on the half line revisited: Introduction

 \section{Introduction}

-Well-posedness of the initial-boundary value problem (ibvp) for the nonlinear Schrödinger equation (NLS) on various domains with inhomogeneous boundary data has been studied in several papers, see e.g.; \cite{Aud19}, \cite{Bona18}, \cite{Esq19}, \cite{FHM17}, \cite{Holmer}, \cite{Ozs11}, \cite{Str11}.
+Well-posedness of the initial-boundary value problem (ibvp) for the nonlinear Schrödinger equation (NLS) on various domains with inhomogeneous boundary data has been studied in several papers, see e.g.; \cite{Aud19}, \cite{Bona18}, \cite{Esq19}, \cite{FHM17}, \cite{Hay21}, \cite{Hay21b}, \cite{Holmer}, \cite{Ozs12}, \cite{Ozs18}, \cite{Ozs15}, \cite{Ozs11}, \cite{Str11}.
 Here we are concerned with the particular case where the spatial domain is the right half-line.
-Consider first the ibvp for the nonlinear Schrödinger equation given by where $P=-i\partial_x^2$ (formal Schrödinger operator), $f(s)=\lambda |s|^ps$ with $\lambda \text{ (fixed)}$, $s\in \mathbb{C}$, $p>0$, and $B$ is a boundary operator.
-We will consider $B=\gamma_0$ (Dirichlet trace operator) and $B=\gamma_1$ (Neumann trace operator) but more general boundary conditions can also be considered here.
-Solutions of the nonlinear problem \eqref{maineq}-\eqref{bdry} can be obtained by applying a fixed point theorem to the linear solution operator, which is constructed based on a formula for solutions of an associated linear nonhomogeneous problem.
+Consider first the ibvp for the NLS given by where $P=-i\partial_x^2$ (formal Schrödinger operator), $f$ is the complex valued power type function defined by $f(y)=\lambda |y|^py$ with $\lambda\in \mathbb{C}$, $p>0$, and $B$ is a trace operator given by $B=\gamma_0$ (Dirichlet trace) or $B=\gamma_1$ (Neumann trace) but more general boundary conditions could also be considered.
+Solutions of the nonlinear problem \eqref{maineq}-\eqref{bdry} can be obtained by applying a fixed point theorem to the linear solution operator, which is constructed based on a formula for solutions of an associated linear ibvp.
 The latter problem is usually studied via a decompose-and-reunify approach.
 In this approach, one decomposes the problem into three subproblems (i) a homogeneous Cauchy problem with no interior source, (ii) a nonhomogeneous Cauchy problem with zero initial value, and (iii) an ibvp with zero initial and interior data.
-Both types of Cauchy problems for NLS are widely studied in the literature, Cazenave's book \cite{Caz03} is a classical reference on this topic.
-However, much less effort was given for the ibvp with an inhomogeneous boundary datum.
-We are aware of only a few alternate approaches regarding the ibvp for the half line problem.
+Spatial regularity of both types of Cauchy problems for NLS are widely studied in the literature, see for instance Cazenave's book \cite{Caz03} - a classical reference on this topic.
+However, much less effort was given for the temporal regularity of these Cauchy problems as well as the spatial regularity of the ibvp with an inhomogeneous boundary datum.
+We are aware of some approaches regarding the treatment of the ibvp for the half line problem.
 Holmer \cite{Holmer} studied this problem by constructing a boundary forcing operator based on the Riemann-Liouville fractional integral, an approach that was previously applied to the ibvp for the Korteweg-de Vries (KdV) equation posed on the half line \cite{col02}.
-Some recent papers studied the same ibvp by analyzing the solution formula constructed with one of the traditional transforms.
-For instance, Bona-Sun-Zhang \cite{Bona18} used the Laplace transform in the temporal variable, and Esquivel-Hayashi-Kaikina \cite{Esq19} used the Fourier sine transform.
+Some recent papers studied the same ibvp by analyzing the solution formula constructed with one of the traditional integral transforms.
+For instance, Bona-Sun-Zhang \cite{Bona18} used the Laplace transform in temporal variable, and Esquivel-Hayashi-Kaikina \cite{Esq19} used the Fourier sine transform.
 Finally, Fokas-Himonas-Mantzavinos \cite{FHM17} introduced an approach utilizing the integral representation formula obtained through the unified transform method of Fokas \cite{Fbook}.